jimrobinson/trace/README.md

 the idea being to not evaluate dynamic args when no listeners were active for the given path and priority.

-So far this experiment has not what I would call a resounding success, as the overhead involved in splitting T into M and T is about 2x slower than the original:
+So far this experiment has not been what I would call a resounding success, as the overhead involved in splitting T into M and T is about 2x slower than the original: